Drug addiction in Jammu and Kashmir

 Drug addiction is defined as out of control use of drugs despite their negative effects.
+Some drugs are used to experience euphoria.
+Such drugs stimulate brain’s dopamine reward system thereby creating pleasure and gradually leading to dependence and escalating use.
+When the drug is reduced or stopped, individuals may experience irritability, insomnia, tremors, and gastrointestinal discomfort, which often drives them back to drug use.
 In recent years Jammu and Kashmir in India has seen an exponential increase in the drug use.
 According to official data shared by the Central Government in Parliament, the number of people affected by drug abuse in Jammu and Kashmir has reached nearly 10 lakh, which is around 8% of the total population of Jammu and Kashmir.
 (Note: "experts suggesting that this is the percentage that is known, is being reported, seeks treatment, and that happens at an advanced stage.")
 On 4 August 2023 the Standing Committee on Social Justice and Empowerment has conveyed to the Parliament of India that approximately 13.50 lakh drug users are estimated to be in Jammu and Kashmir, with the majority falling within the age range of 18 to 75 years.

+In the 1990s, Professor Mushtaq Ahmad Margoob showed cannabis was the most commonly used substance.
+A study between 2002 -2005 conducted by Dr. Abdul Majid - Professor, HoD of Psychiatry and Sub-Dean at SKIMS Medical College and Hospital, Bemina, Srinagar - showed a shift toward medicinal substances such as injectable opioids, benzodiazepines, cough syrups.
+Later on Dr. Yasir Hassan Rather found inhalants becoming increasingly common among students, including correction fluids, adhesives, paints and thinners.